cocotb/cocotb/docs/source/writing_testbenches.rst

 ===========================

-Values can be assigned to signals using either the :attr:`~cocotb.handle.NonHierarchyObject.value` property of a handle object or using direct assignment while traversing the hierarchy.
+Values can be assigned to signals using either the :attr:`~cocotb.handle.ValueObjectBase.value` property of a handle object or using direct assignment while traversing the hierarchy.

 .. code-block:: python3